LucasVance/empirical-cycling-community-notes/_posts/2021-10-19-perspectives-4.md

 # A Detailed Exploration of Psychological Principles in Coaching

-This document breaks down the core concepts from the podcast conversation between Coley Moore and Patrick Smith, a PhD student in behavior analysis and endurance coach.
+This document breaks down the core concepts from the podcast conversation between Kolie Moore and Patrick Smith, a PhD student in behavior analysis and endurance coach.
 The discussion offers a framework for understanding the psychological dynamics of the coach-athlete relationship and provides powerful tools for enhancing athletic performance and well-being.

 ### 1. The Foundation: Establishing a Shared Language